better-internet/radworks-docs/docs/using-radicle/contributing.md

 ![Fork Project][fo]

-Forking a project will move it from the **Following** tab to the **Projects** tab. tab.
+Forking a project will move it from the **Following** tab to the **Projects** tab.
 This is because once you fork a project, you create your own view of it that is unique to your Device ID.
 You can [push changes][pc] to this view via the `rad` remote and publish them to the Radicle network.
 If another person has added you as a remote (See [Tracking & viewing contributions][tv]), they will be